|

 Those who believe the simple

-message of the Gospel of Salvation, Gospel of Christ---who Jesus is, that we
+message of the Gospel of Salvation, Gospel of Christ---1) who Jesus is, 2) that

-are all sinners beyond hope, that Jesus died to pay for our sins, was buried,
+we are all sinners beyond hope, 3) that Jesus died to pay for our sins, and was

-and that he rose again on the third day, and that he will come again---this all
+buried, 4) and that he rose again on the third day, 5) and that he will come

-leads to a person to call out to God, asking Jesus into his or her life (the sinner’s
+again, and that our ultimate salvation is intrinsically wrapped up in that 2nd coming---this all leads a person to call out to God, asking Jesus into his or

-prayer), which begins their having a direct relationship with God, receiving
+her life, which begins their having a direct relationship with God, through

-the Holy Spirit, repentance and baptism---and all this followed by spiritual
+repentance and baptism, receiving the Holy Spirit---and all this followed by

-was and is, what he did for us sinners who wouldn’t have a snowball’s chance in
+is, what he did for us sinners who wouldn’t have a snowball’s chance in hell

-acceptance of Jesus into our lives---and once he’s in our lives, he transforms
+acceptance of Jesus into our lives---and once he’s in our lives via the

 Related links: